Parsa-Rajabi/CPSC-344/docs/project/milestone-1.md

 > This milestone is still in development and subject to change as rubrics and templates are finalized.
 The information below is meant to give you a general sense of what this milestone will be about, but please check back for updates.
 This banner will be removed once the milestone description is finalized.

 ## Changelog
+- May 28: Added project M1 [template link](#accessing-the-project-template) and instructions for accessing it.
 - May 24: Updated page readability and added policy reminders.
 - May 13: Added TCPS Ethics Certification prerequisite notice.
 - May 11: Initial version of milestone description and deliverable requirements.